IQuOD/duplicated_checking_IQuOD/README.md

 python M00_Duplicate_Check_MAIN.py -m 1
 ```

-within this mode, you will be required to input the filenames of duplicate:
+within this mode, you will be required to input the file names:

 ```
 ---------Please input two netCDF files which are potential duplicates--------